RayOfSunDull/knot/README.md

 ```sh
 $ export PATH="/path_to_repo/knot/bin:$PATH"
 ```
 You may also compile it using the `go` compiler.
-Simply run `knot/build.sh`.
+Simply run `knot/build.sh` (note that `$PWD` must be the directory of the program).
 There are no build dependencies other than the go standard library.

 ## Basic Usage
 ### silent mode